p-toni/agentx/README.md

 - Vitest for unit and integration tests.
 - Turborepo orchestrates build/lint/test/dev pipelines with caching.
 - Devcontainer preconfigures Ubuntu, Node 20, Docker-in-Docker, and pnpm.

+See [`docs/reproducibility.md`](docs/reproducibility.md) for a deeper look at the deterministic architecture and how replay guarantees are measured in CI.

 ### Deterministic runner